wasilpaw/osc_web/content/posts/zombieland.md

 The first section (lines 104-108 on the picture) is responsible for creation of a configurable number of zombies.
 They are being added one by one to the list.
 The code in lines 113-114 iterates over each zombie in the list and executes the basic move() method on it.

 Test your code.
 Can you see 5 zombies walking?
 Try increasing the number.
 The number of zombies would have an impact on the performance.
-That will depend also on your computer's resources.
+Remember that performance depends also on your computer's resources.

 ### Steve collecting diamonds
 The player will have an opportunity to increase the number of lives available by collecting diamonds.
 At any point of time there will be one diamond and its location will be randomly determined.